 Businesses that persist in relying on manual processes and fragmented point solutions (including apps) - run the risk of failing to meet the expectations of their staff and customers - damaging their brand.
 These businesses will also miss out on next-generation services and revenue opportunities because they are unable to quickly deploy new services that easily plug into their existing infrastructure and systems.

 Whispir’s Communications Applications as a Service solutions specifically respond to this market condition, empowering people to manage their communications, effortlessly and elegantly at scale.

-Q3: Can you explain more what ”Communications Applications as a Service” means, and why it’s important?
+Q3: Can you explain more about what ”Communications Applications as a Service” means, and why it’s important?

-This means that business can now design and implement rich media solutions to their messaging to engage their audiences in a more personalized way.
-The efficiencies gained with Whispir means that our customers can experience almost instant ROI as in in most cases, these knowledge leaders do not require IT resources to deliver these solutions.
+This means that businesses can now design and implement rich media solutions to their messaging to engage their audiences in a more personalized way.
+The efficiencies gained with Whispir mean that our customers can experience almost instant ROI as in most cases, these knowledge leaders do not require IT resources to deliver these solutions.
 Whole new businesses can be built on top of the Whispir platform.
 This means competitive new services can get to market quickly and cost-effectively.

 Whispir changes the economics of communications management - what might have taken 5-7 people weeks to do, can be done by one person, in minutes.
 Whispir is hugely empowering and enabling for those people.

 Q4: In the press release, you mention partnerships with Telstra, StarHub, Twilio, and IBM.
 How and why are these partnerships important to the business moving forward?